pedrolcl/portableqtapp/README.md

 Portable Qt Application Proof of Concept
 ========================================

-This repository contains a simple _proof of concept_ Qt GUI app that may be used as a model to build a portable real application.
+This repository contains a simple _proof of concept_ Qt GUI desktop application that may be used as a model to build a real portable application.

 Portable application is a concept explained in this [Wikipedia article](https://en.wikipedia.org/wiki/Portable_application).